Why “prickles and goo”?

 You can watch part of his lecture on “prickles and goo” as an animated short:

-You may see some blog posts under the name “fractalotl,” which is what I used before deciding to link this site to my real name.
+The Tumblr linked to this site was started under the username “fractalotl”.
 It’s a portmanteau of the words “fractal” (a type of self-similar pattern that repeats at various scales) and “axolotl” (Ambystoma mexicanum, an aquatic salamander from Mexico that never quite grows up as expected).
 I had nothing to do with this OpenProcessing rendering of a fractalotl, but I think it’s adorable.